shuai132/CpuMonitor/README.md

 [![Build Status](https://github.com/shuai132/CpuMonitor/workflows/Ubuntu/badge.svg)](https://github.com/shuai132/CpuMonitor/actions?workflow=Ubuntu)
 [![Build Status](https://github.com/shuai132/CpuMonitor/workflows/Windows/badge.svg)](https://github.com/shuai132/CpuMonitor/actions?workflow=Windows)

-The main aims of this project is to monitor the `RAM of the process` and the `CPU usage of each thread` of this process, and draw their `curve graphs`.
+The main aims of this project is to monitor `RAM of process` and `CPU usage of each thread`, and draw their `curve graphs`.

-There are two executable file: UI(`CpuMonitor`) and Daemon(`cpu_monitor`).
+There are two executable file: Daemon(`cpu_monitor`) and UI(`CpuMonitor`).
 They work in a C/S mode.
-The daemon program implements all functions except for drawing the curve graph, making it possible to use on restricted platforms.
+Daemon program implements all functions except for drawing the curve graph, making it possible to use on restricted platforms.
+UI can run on any platform.

 ## Daemon